 (3) The universe is neither benevolent nor malevolent; it is indifferent; though personal cause and effect—i.e. getting what one asks for—does seem to function.
-And it is possible that reincarnation exists as well; though, that is a matter of subjective experience and individual faith, since it cannot be definitively proven.

 (4) Our perception of merit is what determines our criteria for the judgement of ourselves and others.
 As we judge, we must be prepared to be judged.
 Since we cannot avoid passing some degree of judgment on aspects of our experience, it is only fair to accept that others will be doing the same from their own unique vantage points.
 Spiritual maturity amounts to being okay with this.
 In the end, we have no other choice but to live and let live.

 (5) All religion and philosophy is about people, namely us.
 We seek meaning through narratives (rituals) of science, technology, the arts, religion, mysticism, philosophy, history, magic, and myth in order to understand what it is to be human.
 As such, these things are about witnessing (human) experience on personal, transpersonal, and extrasensory levels.
 Ultimately, such levels, planes, or states of consciousness (and their inhabitants) expand (grow more meaningful and nuanced in our minds) through these acts of witnessing.
 Because we are part of the process—because we really are the process–we also grow as individual beings.